 Since 1949, HLJ has published scholarly articles, essays, and student Notes on a broad range of legal topics.
 With close to ninety members, HLJ publishes six issues each year, reaching a large domestic and international audience.
-One issue will be dedicated to papers on “Advancing Equal Access to Justice” in conjunction with a Fall Symposium addressing inequalities and reforms to accessing legal services in the American civil justice system.
-HLJ will also host a Spring Symposium examining the Status of Antidiscrimination Law in the United States.
+HLJ will host a Spring Symposium,“The Jurisprudence of Justice Anthony M. Kennedy: Four Decades of Influence.”

 Second-year members may contribute to the Journal in a variety of areas, including article, Note, and SCOCAblog editing, technical production of pieces ready for publication, and Symposia preparation and execution.
 Members also have the opportunity to participate in a variety of HLJ’s social functions, networking events, and campus engagements in order to develop a sense of community with their fellow classmates and meaningful relationships with the HLJ third-year staff.
 One of the most challenging and satisfying aspects of second-year membership is the opportunity to research, write, and publish a student Note: a piece of legal scholarship similar to law review articles authored by professors.
 Each second-year member investigates an area of interest in the law; selects a topic on a developing issue in that area; and, assisted by a third-year mentor and the Journal’s Notes staff, refines the topic and composes a paper on the subject.

 Thank you for your interest, and HLJ wishes you the best of luck in the Inter-Journal Writing Competition.

 Rising second-year students may join the Hastings Law Journal by participating in the school’s annual writing competition.
 Members are chosen as follows:

 - The top five students from each section are invited to join on the basis of their GPA.*